gabekaplan/gabekaplan.github.io/content/recipes.md

 - Prepare a baking tray with nonstick baking parchment on top
 - Layer chocolate and vanilla as you want on tray and place in oven for
 - Bake for 15-20 minutes, if cookies don’t look ready then bake for additional 5-10 minutes

+---

+## Shabbat

+### The Best Bread Machine Challah

+This recipe yields 2 pounds of dough or 2 medium-size challahs.
+They are the best I have ever had.
+My machine calls for the wet ingredients and salt to be placed in the pan first, followed by the remaining dry ingredients.
+Using a finger, make a well in the dry ingredients and add the yeast.
+Press dough cycle.

+Servings: 3 medium challahs

+**Ingredients**

+- 5 large egg yolks
+- ⅓ cup oil
+- 1½ cups water
+- 4¼-5 cups all-purpose or bread flour
+- ½ cup plus 1 generous tablespoon sugar
+- 1⅛ teaspoon salt
+- 1 tablespoon active dry yeast
+- 1 large egg, lightly beaten
+- sesame seeds or poppy seeds

+**Instructions**

+1. Place the egg yolks, oil, water, flour, sugar, salt, and yeast in the bread machine pan, according to manufacturer’s directions.
+Process the ingredients in the dough cycle (90 minutes).
+Remove immediately when the machine beeps.
+2. Preheat oven to 350 degrees.
+Divide the dough in half.
+Divide each piece into 3 sections.
+3. Roll each section into a long strand.
+Lay the three strands in front of you.
+   Pinch the top ends together.
+Braid the dough and pinch the bottom ends together.
+Place on parchment-lined or lightly greased baking sheets.
+Repeat with remaining dough.
+Let the challot rise covered, for 30 minutes
+4. Brush the challah with beaten egg.
+Sprinkle with sesame seeds, poppy seeds, or a mixture of both.
+Bake for 30 minutes.
+Cool on a wire rack.